What is Achilles tendonitis?

-Achilles tendonitis (AT) is a common, painful disorder of the the Achilles tendon which is the one that attaches muscles from the back of the lower leg to the heel.
+It is a common, painful disorder caused by inflammation of the Achilles tendon, which attaches the muscles from the back of the lower leg to the heel as shown here:

-Tendonitis often affects runners, ballet dancers and many other athletic individuals.
-It can cause considerable disability even in sedentary people.
-The red area in the illustration shows where pain and tenderness on the tendon usually occurs.
+The red area in the illustration shows where pain and tenderness of the tendon usually occurs.

-Interestingly, they reported only degenerative changes in the tendon such as abnormal fibre structure and marked growth in small blood vessels, but, quite unexpectedly, there was no inflammation present.
-In fact they reported, “Important features are a lack of inflammatory cells and a poor healing response.”
-These are not signs of injury and instead suggest the presence of a weakened immune system.
+All they discovered were degenerative changes in the tendon such as abnormal fibre structure and marked growth in small blood vessels.
+Strangely, there was also "a lack of inflammatory cells and a poor healing response".